How sciatica and knee pain are related

 Treatment options for sciatica and knee pain

-Physical therapy and a course of other conservative treatment methods often provide relief from sciatica and associated symptoms like knee pain.
-However, if symptoms persist after several weeks or months, surgery might become an option.
+Physical therapy and other conservative treatment methods can relieve sciatic pain and associated symptoms like knee pain.
+But don’t give up.
+If your symptoms persist after several weeks or months, you may not need traditional open back surgery.